taufik-nurrohman/ash/README.md

 > A hard mode client-side syntax highlighter for the web.

-Ash aims to solve problems related to client-side syntax highlighter&rsquo;s file size which is mostly getting even bigger as the variant of the language you want to highlight increases.
+ASH aims to solve problems related to client-side syntax highlighter&rsquo;s file size which is mostly getting bigger as the language variant you want to highlight increases.

 Features
 --------